 Understanding Pet Abandonment

-Pet abandonment refers to the act of leaving a pet behind without proper care or provisions.
+Pet abandonment refers to leaving a pet behind without proper care or provisions.
 It occurs when pet owners intentionally or negligently abandon their animals, often resulting in harm, suffering, or even death.

 Pets, such as dogs, cats, or small animals, rely on their owners for food, shelter, companionship, and medical care.
-When these essential needs are not met, the pet’s well-being is compromised, and they are considered abandoned.
+When these essential needs are unmet, the pet’s well-being is compromised and considered abandoned.

 Legal Definitions of Pet Abandonment